 Sensitivity of Prediction

-This is calculated by dividing the number of people with a particular autoantibody who develop an associated disease by the total number of people who develop the disease.
+This is the ratio of people with a particular autoantibody who develop an associated disease, compared to the total number of people who develop the disease.
 If every person who develops a specific autoimmune disease has that autoantibody, this indicates a high disease sensitivity.
-A panel of different autoantibodies may increase the sensitivity of prediction.
+If you are found to carry an autoantibody with high sensitivity of prediction, it helps you know how likely you are to develop an autoimmune disorder.
+Having this information may give you time to take measures to avoid disease onset, or to minimize your symptoms if you do develop the disorder.

 Specificity of Prediction